-Danielle Bregoli Enters Rehab For Trauma & Substance Abuse
+Danielle Bregoli Enters Rehab, Reportedly For Trauma & Substance Abuse

-Danielle Bregoli, also known as Bhad Bhabie, entered rehab for issues linked to trauma and pills.
+Danielle Bregoli, also known as Bhad Bhabie, entered rehab, reportedly for issues linked to trauma and pills.
 The 17-year-old female emcee entered an unknown facility a few weeks ago, TMZ reported on Wednesday.

 The report states that the rapper entered a treatment facility to reportedly deal with “childhood trauma, but also substance abuse in the form of prescription pills.”
 Sources told the outlet that Danielle was aware of the “severity” of her issues and decided it was best to seek help.